kINo204/BUAA-Compiler/doc/Design.md

 #### 2.2.2 Extracting input source

 The original input for Lexer is initialized within the Lexer class.
-However, a lexer should not only be able to be called once, and handle only the source program passed in at the very begenning; it should also be able to create several instances, each handling different piece of source input, even at the same time.
+However, a lexer should not only be able to be called once, and handle only the source ir passed in at the very begenning; it should also be able to create several instances, each handling different piece of source input, even at the same time.
 So the new design provides 2 ways of setting the lexer's input: by passing in a `Reader` or by directly passing in a `String` to tokenize.

 ## 3. Syntax anaysis